Neural and spectral operator surrogates: unified construction and expression rate bounds: Main results

 For our third main result, instead of a NN $\tilde\bG_N$ we use a multivariate polynomial $p_N:\R^{n}\to\R^{m}$.
 The operator surrogate then takes the form $\cD\circ p_N\circ \cE$, where the composition is again understood as truncating the output of $\cE$ after the first $n$ parameters, and padding the output of $p_N$ with infinitely many zeros (cp.~Rmk.~\ref{rmk:padding}).
-The advantage over the NN operator surrogate in Theorem \ref{thm:main} is, that, while we achieve the same converence rate, the proof is entirely constructive, and one can explicitly compute $p_N$ as an interpolation polynomial.
-Hence no ``training'' is required, and one obtains (higher-order) deterministic generalizations bounds, rather than (low-order) probabilistic bounds as is common in statistical learning theory.
+The advantage over the NN operator surrogate in Theorem \ref{thm:main} is that, while we achieve the same converence rate, the proof is constructive, and one can explicitly compute $p_N$ as an interpolation polynomial, {based on a finite set of \emph{judiciously chosen} (rather than random, i.i.d) input-output pairs.} Hence, the ``training'' {consists of an explicit and deterministic construction, rather than the minimization of a (typically non-convex) loss by stochastic optimization methods.
+Moreover, and as a consequence, we are able to obtain} (higher-order) deterministic {(``worst-case'')} generalization bounds, { rather than (low-order) probabilistic bounds as commonly applied within statistical learning theory. }

-Contrary to Section \ref{sec:mnsq}, we now allow for $\bsPsi_\cX$ again to be a general frame.
+Contrary to Section \ref{sec:mnsq}, we now allow for $\bsPsi_\cX$ again to be a frame.

 \begin{theorem} Consider the setting of Theorem \ref{thm:main}.
 Then there is a constant $C>0$ such that for every $N\in\N$ there exists a multivariate polynomial $p_N$ such that